lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 ##### Example 2

 This would be an example of a conjecture where a word is added to the edition but missing in the transmitted text.
-For more on conjectures see below
+For more on [conjectures](#conjecture) see below.

 ```xml
 <app>